 And I was one of them.
 I was tempted by the chance to see and photograph all of Morocco’s many and varied attractions, but the thing that I was most looking forward to was the chance to go glamping in the Sahara Desert.
 Not camping, glamping.
 Not for me, roughing it under basic canvas – sure, I wanted to see the beauty of Morocco’s famous sand dunes, but I wanted to do it in luxury and comfort!

 I visited Morocco as part of a group tour that took us all round the country in two weeks.
-If you want know more about where we went and what we did, head over to my Morocco two-week itinerary.
+If you want to know more about where we went and what we did, head over to my Morocco two-week itinerary.

-But if you’re here to find out more about what you can expect if you visit the Sahara Desert in Morocco, and gather up some helpful tips that’ll help you plan your own luxury desert camping experience, then read on!
+But if you’re here to find out more about what you can expect if you visit the Sahara Desert in Morocco, and gather up some helpful Morocco travel tips that’ll help you plan your own luxury desert camping experience, then read on!

 Why Visit the Sahara Desert in Morocco

 You probably already know that the Sahara Desert covers the majority of North Africa and is the largest hot desert in the world (and the third largest overall once you count cold deserts like Antarctica and the Arctic).
 At 3.6 million square miles it’s roughly the same size as China or the USA, and stretches into 11 countries including Egypt, Algeria, Mali, Tunisia and, of course, Morocco.
 Sounds pretty epic, right?

 And indeed it is.
 It’s arguably one of the seven natural wonders of the world: where undulating sand dunes, some up to 300m high, roll away as far as the eye can see in every direction.
 The colour changes minute by minute: bright yellows and oranges contrasted by browns and deep blacks during the day, mellowing to pinks and purples as the sun sets and the shimmering night sky comes to life.